Calorie-App/Calorie-App/README_Milestone2.md

 - An intial idea made not go as planned when it comes to coding some adjustments must be made
 - API KEY cannot be sent on URL for Security Reasons
 - API KEY must be added to the headers
-- Our approach was making a Food Class to construct a Food object from the JSONArray
+- Our approach was making a Food Class to construct a Food object from the JSONArray.
+There are several ways we could have gone, we chose to go with this approach.
 - Learned to convert user's input in an EditText to Double